fiveten59/Vdr_installer/README.md

 - vdr_installer_2.6.4 installs Vdr on Ubuntu with essential plugins (in about 15 min)
 - vdr_plugins_installer installs others plugins

-# Script name: vdr_installer_2.6.4
+# Script name: vdr_installer_2.6.6
-A script for installing Vdr (stand alone) and Vdr Server (frontend Kodi) tested on Ubuntu 20.04 - 22.04 Linux Mint 21 Debian 11
+A script for installing Vdr
+tested on Ubuntu 20.04 - 22.04

-At first install the OS (Ubuntu 20.04 - 22.04 Linux Mint 21 Debian 11)
+At first install the OS (Ubuntu 20.04 - 22.04)
 then update the system (sudo apt update && sudo apt upgrade)

 sudo apt install tar git wget (if not installed)